Virtual field trip experiences for grades 3–12

 Take a deep dive into your favorite Science Center exhibits with four themed experiences tailored to your students’ grade level.
 With engaging demonstrations, exhibit tours, and live instruction from our team of science educators, each virtual field trip experience is packed with the exciting and educational STEM lessons found in every Science Center program — all streamed directly to your classroom!

-Each theme is available with grade-appropriate content for Elementary School (grades 3–5), Middle School (grades 6–8), and High School (grades 9–12).
+This Each theme is available with grade-appropriate content for Elementary School (grades 3–5), Middle School (grades 6–8), and High School (grades 9–12).
 Each Exhibit Explorations program meets Next Generation Science Standards and Pennsylvania State Science Standards.

 - Engineering and Robotics: Learn about the engineering design process by exploring the robots in roboworld® and investigating how they accomplish tasks.
 Then, visit educators in BNY Mellon Fab Lab Carnegie Science Center as they use a 3D printer and laser cutter to prototype a flying machine.